defenxor/dsiem/docs/managing_performance.md

    - There could be processing delays from time to time.
    - The processing delays may never go away if the log sources never reduce their output rate.
    - Sustained reduction of delivery rate from Logstash to frontends will cause Logstash to overflow its queue capacity, and depending on how it's configured, Logstash may end up stop receiving incoming events from its input.
 Using Logstash persistent queue backed by a large amount of storage space will not help either — in fact that may only worsen the processing delay issue.

+   > Use this strategy by setting `maxQueue` to 0, and `maxDelay` to a number higher than 0.
+The queue length will then be unbounded, and `maxDelay` (seconds) will be used by backend to detect processing delay and report this condition to frontend, which will then apply back-pressure to Logstash.

+   >  **Note**: _Processing delay_ occurs when the duration between the time that _an event was received by frontend_ to the time when _that event is processed by a directive_, is greater than `maxDelay`.

 Now, for instance suppose that in a limited resource environment, you have 100 critical directives and 1000 lower priority directives both evaluating the same sources of logs.
 You want the critical directives to be applied to all events at all times, and to have a maximum processing delays of 5 minutes.
 In exchange for that, you're willing to let the lower priority directives occasionally skip events, as long as the alarms that they do manage to produce are based on recent enough events, which will make them at least relevant and still actionable.